Luffy65/stuff-happens/README.md

 - **Home** - Landing page explaining game concept, rules, and providing entry point to start playing.
 - **Game** - Core gameplay component handling card placement, timers, rounds, and game state management.
 - **History** - Displays user's completed games with statistics, initial cards, and round-by-round details.
+Does not show misfortune indexes to avoid the player memorizing it.
 - **Login** - User authentication form with validation and error handling.
 - **NotFound** - Custom 404 error page with themed messaging and navigation options.